-3 Days in Phuket, Thailand – Discover Phuket in Just 3 Days
+3 Days in Phuket, Thailand – Exploring Phuket in Just 3 Days

 From one perspective, 3 days in Phuket might seem like a lot.
 If you’ve never been and are just looking at a map of the island, it appears small, at least on the map.